Monicax24/BingDaily/backend/api.md

 # Backend API
-The backend is a REST API that will communicate to the client via JSON post requests.
-Due to the data transmitted being in JSON format, make sure to add the following header to your HTTP request:
+The backend is a REST API that will communicate to the client.

+For the POST endpoints, make sure to include the following header in your HTTP request:
 ```
 Content-Type: application/json
 ```
+*This is not really necessary, but good practice!*

 ## Authentication
 Some API calls will require authentication to be completed.
-These requests will be marked `authorization required` in this documenation.
-To include authentication in a request add the following header to your HTTP request:
+These requests will be marked `authorization required` in this documentation.
+To include authentication, add the following header to your HTTP request:
 ```
 Authorization: Bearer <token>
 ```

-### Registering an Account
+### Register Account
-`/auth/register`
-`authorization required`

-For a user to be registered in the backend, they will need to send a registration request.
+For a user to be registered in the backend, they first need to register.
 The registration request should be formatted like this:

+`/auth/register` | `POST` | `authorization required`

 #### Request
 ```
 {
-    "user-id": string,
+    "userId": string,
     "email": string,
     "username": string,
-    "join-date": string*,
+    "joinDate": string*,
     ...
 }
 ```
-\* For the `join-date` field, follow ISO 8601 (YYYY-MM-DD).
+\* The `joinDate` field should follow ISO 8601 (YYYY-MM-DD).

 #### Response
 ```
 {
-    "status": "success" or "fail",
+    "status": "success" | "fail",
-    "error": NULL or string
+    "error": NULL | string
 }
 ```

-## Fetch / Update Data
-For all of these requests
+## User

+### Update User Profile

-### User
+### Retreive User Profile

+## Community

-## Upload Data
+## Post